ddimtirov/nuggets/README.md

   - create a default value for type (no-args constructor, zero, `false`, or `null`)
   - safely load potentially missing classes (useful for plugins and optional functionality)
   - dependency injection primitives (roll your custom DI injector in few lines)
+  - type linearization - walk the class inheritance tree in concrete first, then breadth first, `Object` last order
+  - iterator through all constructors, fields or methods (including private inherited)
 - `TextTable` - formats complex data in logs, stdout and file reports
   - rendering to any `Appendable` object (`StringBuilder`, `Writer`, etc.)
   - alignment, padding and custom formatting per column
   - default values for optional column
   - extensible visual styles
+- `Functions` - utilities for lambdas and `java.util.function` objects
+  - decorate lambdas and functional objects with human-readable `toString()`
+  - flexible `fallback()` combinator, trying multiple functions until the result matches a predicate and/or no exception is thrown.
+Nice error reporting.
+  - factory for utility function objects allowing to intercept function objects before/after call
 - Special Groovy API
   - Use `Extractors` as Groovy [category](http://groovy-lang.org/metaprogramming.html#categories)
     to decorate any object with `peekField()/pokeField()`, which can be used access private or